Narins Eating DisorderCenter May 2021 COVID-19 Update

 We are following food safety protocols as advised by the Academy of Nutrition and Dietetics.

-Patients bring their own blankets (if they choose) and must take them home to be washed weekly.
+Patients continue to bring their own blankets (if they choose) and must take them home to be washed weekly.
 They may bring in their own markers, journal, stress balls, etc to avoid sharing these items.

 Staff are responsible for self-monitoring for symptoms of illness and through daily temperature checks on or before arriving to the facility.